Future-Secure-AI/microsoft-graph/src/microsoftGraph/README.md

 ## Extending
 This is not a fully-featured SDK.
 Only methods that have been required so far have been implemented, so you probably will need to add new ones. **Please feel free to do this**, however be sure to follow the existing pattern.

+There are two key types of extensions you can add:

+Add an ***operations*** to the `/operations` folder if there is an additional underlying GraphAPI call that's needed.
+These operations are simple and largely unopinionated.
+They just declare that an operation exists and the types used for it.

+I'm sure you then have opinions about how the data returned from an operation should be used.
+This is where ***helpers*** come in.
+Add a helper to the `/helper` folder if you feel that one or more operations returned data should be manipulated in some standard way before being returned.
+Note that this should *NOT* include anything outside of the scope of GraphAPI.
+For instance, if you find yourself wanting to manipulate a PDF, or locally do something to an Excel file - do that outside of this SDK.
+It doesn't belong here.

 ## Regenerating models
 DTO models are imported from `msgraph-typescript-typings` with some fixes and strongly typed IDs injected.
 To update the models with the latest run `npm run regenerate-dtos`